GabrielNitu/example-repo/READ.md

 #Example Repository
-This is a sample repo, hello word!
+This is a sample repo, hello world!